 I love Rhonda’s bright and cheerful card.
 I don’t have an annual catalog with me here and simply don’t have the time to do the homework on this one.
 If any of you loyal followers want to help me out with the names of the stamp sets used here that would be great!
 Just when you think you know everything, you find out it isn’t so.

 Rhonda coloured her bright balloons with granny apple green and mango melody.
 The star bursts are embossed in silver and she also added some more sparkly detail with our shimmery crystal effects.
 What a happy and cheerful card to start the new year.
 Thanks for your happy mail Rhonda.
-I forgot to tell you that Rhonda is from Fort Wayne Indiana.
+Rhonda is from Fort Wayne Indiana.
 I am guessing that it is about four or five hours away from me, right between the southernmost tip of Lake Michigan and Lake Erie and then a bit south.
-I am rather liking my geographical searches.
+My geographical searches are proving to be most rewarding!

 Saleabration Begins Today